 Famous For: Hits like “Oh!
-Carol”, “Breaking Up Is Hard To Do” and “Stairway To Heaven” (NOT the same as the Led Zeppelin one).
+Carol”, “Breaking Up Is Hard To Do”, “Stairway To Heaven” (NOT the same as the Led Zeppelin one), and his biggest hit “Calendar Girl” (1961).
 He is also a pianist, record producer and a prolific songwriter and has co-written over 500 songs.

 DOB: Jun.
 23 1937, South Gate, Los Angeles, CA